 Hazard Mitigation Plan

-This municipal strategy is consistent with state’s objectives for natural hazard mitigation included in the state’s hazard mitigation plan (§409 Plan) and will be incorporated into that plan.
 The Town of Middletown Hazard Mitigation Plan was prepared pursuant to the requirements of the Disaster Mitigation Act of 2000.
-The 2014 Plan is an update of the Town of Middletown’s 2006 Hazard Mitigation Plan.
-Adoption and implementation of this plan will enable Middletown to access credits under the Federal Emergency Management Agency’s (FEMA) Community Rating System (CRS), which offers discounts on National Flood Insurance Program (NFIP) premiums for property owners.
+The 2019 Plan is an update of the Town of Middletown’s 2006 Hazard Mitigation Plan and was adopted November 18, 2019.
+Adoption and implementation of this plan enables Middletown to access credits under the Federal Emergency Management Agency’s (FEMA) Community Rating System (CRS), which offers discounts on National Flood Insurance Program (NFIP) premiums for property owners.
 Additionally, the approved plan will increase the town’s competitiveness when applying for FEMA’s hazard mitigation assistance (HMA) grant programs.
 The HMA grant programs provide funding opportunities for pre- and post-disaster mitigation with the common goal of reducing the risk of loss of life and property due to natural hazards.

 Middletown’s goal in implementing this Hazard Mitigation Plan is to “preserve and enhance the quality of life, property, and resources by identifying areas at risk from natural hazards and implementing priority hazard mitigation strategies”.
 The objectives to achieve this goal are as follows: